Yliu12/docker101/README.md

+Imagine we are making a private messaging service for our new company Perry’s Summer Vacation Goods and Services.
+We need you to create an automated test script that verifies the functionalities of the service.
+### Requirements of Perry’s Summer Vacation Goods and Services.
-###   Develop a scalable API to be able to handle the many messages this company is going to handle
+####   Develop a scalable API to be able to handle the many messages this company is going to handle

+* The application should be a REST API (No need for any kind of UI)
+* The application should be ready to run in the cloud or in a container.
+* The application data must be persisted in a database of some type.

 * The application must be able to create and get users.
 	* We do not expect you do handle any kind of authentication for users.